jaylinski/imagecrawler/README.md

 ImageCrawler
 ============

+ImageCrawler is a toolkit for asynchronously pulling images from websites.
-AJAX Image Crawler, based on PHP and jQuery.
+It's built with PHP and jQuery.

 Features